 Khnumhotep and Niankhkhnum

-In the middle of the 5th dynasty of Egypt, the tomb of two men who would become one of the most famous same-sex couples in ancient history was built.
-The tomb of Khnumhotep and Niankhkhnum was uncovered in 1964 and has been a fierce debate topic ever since.
+In the middle of the 5th dynasty of Egypt, Khnumhotep and Niankhkhnum were buried together, leaving behind their legacy as one of the most famous same-sex couples in ancient history.
+When the tomb of was uncovered in 1964, the two men became a fierce debate topic.
 They have been said to be twins, lovers, brothers, and close friends.
 These two men and their relationship with each other became most controversial long after their deaths.

-Interpretation of these facts is the subject of much debate amongst historians.
-While there is a group that believes the two men were lovers, there are far more who believe the two men were brothers.
 However, it was rare for brothers to be buried together.
-Rarer still is the emphasis of sibling love above wife and children.
-Some have suggested the men are twins to explain how often the men are shown in vaguely mirrored positions.
-The possibility of the two being conjoined twins has been brought up to explain away their many intimate portraits.
-One issue with this theory is that they are not joined in one spot through every portrait but switch between portraits.
+Rarer still, is the emphasis of sibling love above wife and children.
+Some have suggested the men are twins, in an attempt to make sense of how often they are shown in vaguely mirrored positions.
+Going a step further, the possibility that they are conjoined twins has been brought up to explain away their many intimate portraits.
+But Khnumhotep and Niankhkhnum are not shown to be consistently joined in one spot.
+Instead their positions switch between depictions, making the conjoined twins theory highly unlikely.

-Despite the rather apparent issues with this theory, their tomb is often called “The Tomb of Two Brothers.”
+Despite the rather apparent issues with these theories, the tomb of Khnumhotep and Niankhkhnum is often called “The Tomb of Two Brothers.”
 Many historians still fight tooth and nail against the implication that these two men were not related but in a romantic relationship.

 If a man and woman shared the tomb, the conclusion of a romantic relationship would have been reached immediately.
 No one would have suggested fraternal conjoined twins, loving siblings, or friendly colleagues.

 The truth does not require a leap of logic but a small, sensible step forward.
+The facts require no twists or wild assumptions to be understood.

 Most historians who interpret them as brothers struggle with the idea that there could have been a gay couple who lived with little evidence of the same homophobia that plagued Europe when the tomb was uncovered.
-All indicates that these two were respected.
+Everything indicates that these two were respected.
 If they were in a relationship, then it was one that people chose to immortalize through the tomb.
 To do so would require multiple people to honour the men and the love they shared.

 This goes directly against the assumption that evidence of homophobia within ancient Egypt meant universal discrimination against queer people.
 Greg Reeder has addressed this concern writing: